 Practical Protocol: Using BPC-157 If You Drink

-These guidelines synthesize the research findings with practical considerations for people who drink socially while running a BPC-157 protocol.
+These guidelines synthesize research findings with practical considerations for people who drink socially while running a BPC-157 protocol.

 Timing: When to Inject Around Alcohol